D-sasmita/shopping-cart-api-express-or-product-management-api/README.md

     nodemon app.js
     ```
     The server will start and listen on port `5050`.
 You should see the message `Server running on http://localhost:5050` and `Connected to MongoDB ✅` in your console.
+    the port number may be different for your operating system

 ## API Endpoints